limavi2015/platform_solution/second_part/README.md

     - Technology selections

 ## Solution

-1. Workflow to move the user behaviour event data from the application to a backend.
+**1.** Workflow to move the user behaviour event data from the application to a backend.

 ![diagram](diagram.png)
+Workflow description:
+    A. The application send the event to An Amazon API Gateway REST API that acts as a proxy to Amazon Kinesis Data Streams.
+    B. Amazon Kinesis Data Streams to store the incoming streaming data.
+    C. AWS Lambda function that processes the records from the data stream.
+    D. Amazon Redshift warehouse, because of its SQL interfaces and the ease with which it processes petabytes of data.
+Reports, analytics, and visualizations are powered using Periscope Data.
+In such a way, the data is easily spread across different teams, allowing them to make decisions based on data.
+    E. Errors and failed records that occur during AWS Lambda processing are annotated, and the events are stored in Amazon Simple Queue Service (Amazon SQS).
+The queue stores metadata for failed batch records and Lambda errors, allowing customers to retrieve these records and determine the next steps to resolve them.
+    F. An Amazon CloudWatch dashboard monitors application health, progress, resource utilization, events, and errors.

-2. The workflow design will provide the data to the batch process in Part 1 through Redshift using standard JDBC or ODBC connections.
+**2.** The workflow design will provide the data to the batch process in Part 1 through Redshift using standard JDBC or ODBC connections.

-3. In Part 1,
+**3.** In Part 1,

+**4.** Important decisions:
+    -  Serverless design.
+    -  I decided to use Amazon Kinesis data stream because...
+    -  With this design we can guarantee the delivery message and the trace